 Dr Susan Hawley

 Dr Susan Hawley is an anti-corruption specialist who has worked on anti-corruption issues in the UK for nearly two decades.
 She has expertise in policy and research in UK anti-corruption enforcement.

 Previously she was a founder and Policy Director of Corruption Watch UK, where she led the work on monitoring court trials, tracking UK enforcement and pushing for greater court transparency.

 Nigel Taylor has worked with not-for-profits for more than 25 years, including Oxfam GB, Tearfund, Christian Aid and UNICEF, in programme management and influencing.
 With a focus on emerging organisations, he has co-ordinated a large grant from Comic Relief to a social movement in South Africa.
 For Spotlight on Corruption, he brings his experience to lead on financial and grant management, and HR, and provides strategic thinking to Susan.

 Senior Legal Researcher

 Alex is a New York qualified lawyer with expertise in researching corporate environmental violations and cultural theft during war and conflict.
 As former deputy director of the Commission for Looted Art in Europe he traced and recovered artworks that were looted under the Nazi regime.
-Previously he worked in the intellectual property sector in
+Previously he worked in the intellectual property sector in Luxembourg and Chicago.